Overview of the structural unification of quantum mechanics and relativity using the algebra of quantions: Discussions and open problems

-Non-commuting geometry \cite{Connes} provides the Lagrangeian for the entire Standard Model, but the ``clothes for the SM beggar'' as Connes put it do not have a clear physics origin, or a provable uniqueness associated with it.
-(It is also possible, and probably a better explanation, that the lack of clear physics origin is only a reflection of the author's lack of understanding of non-commuting geometry.)
 In quantionic physics, the natural symmetry is $U_q (1) = U(1) \times SU(2)$, and determining the origin of the strong force $SU(3)$ symmetry is an open problem currently under vigorous research.
 Increasing the available degrees of freedom by considering $U_q (2)$ can lead to $SU(3)$, but the question becomes why stop here and not consider for example $U_q (17)$, or any arbitrarily high number.
 What is the distinguishing property of $SU(3)$ from quantionic perspective?
 Preliminary results appear to answer fully this question, but it is premature to present them here.

-Another open problem is the elimination of split complex numbers.
-From the point of view of degeneracy, split complex numbers have a different degeneracy, that of identity operation and of complex conjugation.
-They form a non-division algebra, but the concept of charge is not well defined.
-In this case the $SO(2,4)$ group is replaced most likely by the $SO(3,3)$ group.

 In terms of quantum gravity, there are links between the $SO(2,4)$ group and loop quantum gravity \cite{Kerrick1},\cite{Kerrick2} and between twistors and string theory \cite{stringsTwistors}.
 The major problems of general relativity such as renormalizability, singularities, and global structure do not yet get much clarification from quantionic physics.
-Structural unification provides some backing for the impossibility of existence of closed time-like curves (CTCs), because in this case quantionic algebra is not possible.
-The very point of Grgin complexification and of the linear space $L^{(2,4)}$ was to find a space where reflections cannot be undone by continuous transformations, and on a CTC space one can undo the reflections.
-This corresponds to a particle being created at a point, going back in time and acquiring a phase shift, and then being reabsorbed at the creation point thus loosing the phase information \cite{Hawking1} and breaking unitarity \cite{Boulware}.

-Second quantization and spontaneous symmetry breaking are not yet researched in quantionic theory.
-As non-Abelian gauge theories, electroweak theory is renormalizable and the strong force is renormalizable only at high energy or small distances.
-Is renormalizability always satisfied in quantionic physics?
-Probably yes and the best way to prove it is to interpret quantionic physics as a Yang-Mills theory using $U_q (1)$.
-This should not be very hard since electroweak theory is a Yang-Mills quantum field theory already.
-Then one can use either the massless or the massive on-shell Yang-Mills renormalizability property \cite{ALarin} or other more laborious methods.